D. B. Cooper: Back in the air

 Before she left, Mucklow begged Cooper, "Please, please take the bomb with you."
-Cooper responded that he would either disarm it or take it with him.
-As she walked to the cockpit and turned to close the curtain partition, she saw Cooper standing in the aisle tying what appeared to be the money bag around his waist.
+Cooper replied he would either disarm it or take it with him.
+As Mucklow walked to the cockpit and turned to close the curtain partition, she saw Cooper standing in the aisle tying what appeared to be the money bag around his waist.
 From takeoff to when Mucklow entered the cockpit, four to five minutes had elapsed.
 For the rest of the flight to Reno, Mucklow remained in the cockpit, and was the last person to see Cooper.
-Around 8:00 pm, a cockpit warning light flashed, indicating the aft staircase had been deployed.
+Around 8:00 pm, a cockpit warning light flashed, indicating the airstair had been deployed.
 Scott and Rataczak used the plane's intercom to ask Cooper if he needed assistance, but Cooper declined.
-The crew's ears popped from the drop in air pressure from the stairs being opened.
+The crew's ears popped from the drop in air pressure from the aft exit door being opened.
 At approximately 8:13 p.m., the aircraft's tail section suddenly pitched upward, forcing the pilots to trim and return the aircraft to level flight.
-In his interview with the FBI, Rataczak said the sudden upward pitch occurred while the flight was near the suburbs north of Portland.
+In his interview with the FBI, Rataczak said the sudden upward pitch occurred while the flight was near Portland's northern suburbs.

-With the aft cabin door open and the staircase deployed, the flight crew remained in the cockpit, unsure if Cooper was still aboard.
-Mucklow used the intercom to inform Cooper they were approaching Reno and that he needed to raise the stairs so the airplane could land safely.
+With the aft exit door open and its airstair deployed, the flight crew remained in the cockpit, unsure if Cooper was still aboard.
+Mucklow used the intercom to inform Cooper they were approaching Reno and he needed to raise the airstair so the airplane could land safely.
 She repeated her requests as the pilots made the final approach to land, but neither Mucklow nor the flight crew received a reply from Cooper.
-At 11:02 pm, with the aft staircase still deployed, Flight 305 landed at Reno–Tahoe International Airport.
-FBI agents, state troopers, sheriff's deputies and Reno police established a perimeter around the aircraft but, fearing the hijacker and the bomb were still aboard, did not approach the plane.
-Scott searched the cabin, confirmed Cooper was no longer aboard and, after a thirty-minute search, an FBI bomb squad declared the cabin safe.
+At 11:02 pm, with the airstair still deployed, Flight 305 landed at Reno–Tahoe International Airport.
+FBI agents, state troopers, sheriff's deputies, and Reno police established a perimeter around the aircraft; fearing the hijacker and the bomb were still aboard, they did not approach the plane.
+Scott searched the cabin and confirmed Cooper was no longer aboard.
+After a 30-minute search, an FBI bomb squad declared the cabin safe.